SoapboxRobotics/Website/README.md

 For mobile devices running iOS, Android & ChromeOS:

-Blocklyduino (Graphical Programming) and code error checking still function.
+* Blocklyduino (Graphical Programming) and code error checking still function
-Users can still copy the generated Arduino and paste it on Arduino-capable devices.
+* Users can still copy the generated Arduino and paste it on Arduino-capable devices.

 To hack the compiler:
 * Download files